Skip to content

 Discourse analysis is an extension of the contextual perspective.
 Rather than looking at a particular interpersonal exchange or sequences of exchanges, this analysis looks at an overall body of communication (including formal and informal, oral and written communication of all kinds).

-The negotiated view of communication and meaning examines how the communication context itself is negotiated.
+The negotiated view of communication and meaning examines how people negotiate the communication context itself.
 For example, how judgments of appropriateness and knowledge claims are constructed.

 Communication can be divided into several layers: interpersonal, group, organizational, inter-organizational and mass communication.
 Some experts prefer to distinguish between micro (interpersonal), meso (group, organizational and inter-organizational), and macro (all higher order communication) levels.